Remeron: 7 things you should know

 - Rarely, may cause problems with white blood cells; blood cell count monitoring may be required.

-- May interact with a number of other drugs including those that inhibit hepatic enzymes, cause sedation, or increase serotonin levels.
+- May interact with several other drugs including those that inhibit hepatic enzymes, cause sedation, or increase serotonin levels.

 - May precipitate a manic episode in people with undiagnosed bipolar disorder.